This post contains affiliate links that earn commissions from qualifying purchases.

 Two of my favorite chapters, with titles that are self-explanatory, were “Endings and Beginnings” and “Setting Up the Story.”
 You’d expect a chapter called “The Scene” to be film-centric in a screenwriting book, but this one is more about story and what a scene must accomplish to move the story forward or reveal essential information about the characters.

 Speaking of characters — there are not one or two — but three chapters on character, including “Creation of a Character,” “Building a Character,” and “Story and Character.”
-Characters are the heart of any story, whether it’s on the screen or on the page, and these chapter are stuffed with good advice on crafting characters.
+Characters are the heart of any story, whether it’s on the screen or on the page, and these chapters are stuffed with good advice on crafting characters.

 Essential for Screenwriters